muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 When we paste this code and click update file we get our reverse shell as user daemon.
 When we go to the home page we see there is a user named robot.
 In robot directory there is password.raw-md5 and our second flag key-2-of-3.txt .
 We cant read key-2-of-3.txt.
-But we can read  password.raw-md5 file and there is md5 encoded passsword of user robot.
+But we can read  password.raw-md5 .
+Insıde of it there is md5 encoded passsword of user robot.
 When we decode it in https://md5hashing.net/hash/md5/c3fcd3d76192e4007dfb496cca67e13b  we see password is abcdefghijklmnopqrstuvwxyz .
 When we login with this password we are in as user robot: